Approach me, stranger. Nothing in my story— Michael Coy

 1. Origin of Memento Mori

 Ancient Rome had the tradition of holding a ‘triumphus.’
 It was a gala parade honoring a victorious general freshly back from the battleground.
-The general would enter Rome riding a four-horse-chariot.
-While the captors and spoils taken in the war preceded him, his troops would follow his chariot.
+The general would enter Rome riding a four-horse chariot.
+While the captors and the souvenirs preceded the general, his troops would follow his chariot.

 The procession would march through the streets to reach the temple of Jupiter, where the general was to offer a sacrifice.
 People in large numbers would throng the sides of the streets, shouting the deeds of their hero and rejoicing at the occasion.